Diocese of Knoxville: Sexual abuse cases

-In April 2010, Bishop Stika revoked the ministerial privileges of William Casey, assigned to St. Dominic Catholic Church in Kingsport.
+In 2010, Stika revoked the ministerial privileges of William Casey, a priest assigned to St. Dominic Catholic Parish in Kingsport.
 Warren Tucker had accused Casey of raping him during the 1970s, starting when he was an 11-year-old altar boy.
-When confronted with these accusations, Casey admitted his crimes to Stika and other diocesan officials.
-Casey was convicted of first-degree sexual misconduct and aggravated rape in July 2011 and sentenced to 30 years in prison.
+When confronted with these accusations, Casey admitted his crimes to diocesan officials.
+Casey was convicted of first-degree sexual misconduct and aggravated rape in 2011 and sentenced to 30 years in prison.
 The Vatican laicized Casey in 2013.

-In January 2020, the diocese settled a lawsuit from Michael Boyd, who claimed that Monsignor Francis Mankeland and Bishop O'Connell sexually abused him as a child.
-Boyd claimed that Mankeland abused him multiple times over two and a half years during the 1990s when he was a fourth grader.
-Boyd said that O'Connell abused him twice.
-The Vatican had forced O'Connell to resign as bishop of the Diocese of Palm Beach in 2002 due to his admissions of sexual abuse years earlier in Missouri.
-After Boyd reported his allegations to the diocese in 2018, its investigation determined that they were not credible.
-The diocese said in 2020 that it agreed to settle due to the financial burden of continuing the lawsuit.

 In February 2021, a male organist at Sacred Heart Cathedral sued the diocese, alleging that he had been raped at his home in February 2019 by Wojciech Sobczuk, a Polish seminarian.
 The Jesuit Order had dismissed Sobczuk in 2018 after receiving accusations of sexual misconduct at SS.
 Cyril and Methodius Seminary in Orchard Lake, Michigan.
 That same year, Stika invited Sobczuk to study in Knoxville for the priesthood and live at the bishop's rectory.

 Shortly following the alleged rape of the organist, Stika sent Sobczuk to St. Meinrad Seminary in St. Meinrad, Indiana.
 However, St. Meinrad dismissed Sobczuk in February 2021 after receiving multiple new allegations of sexual misconduct.
 Sobczuk returned to Knoxville to live in the episcopal residence.
-Diocese officials appointed an outside investigator for the rape case.
-However, Stika later dismissed him, seemingly for asking questions from diocesan and seminary officials.
-Stika then hired his own investigator, who only interviewed Sobczuk before closing the investigation.
+Diocese officials appointed an independent investigator, but Stika later dismissed him.
+Stika hired another one, who only interviewed Sobczuk before closing the investigation.

-In July 2022, the diocese successfully sought to de-anonymize the Sobczuk victim in court proceedings, going against prior diocesan policy to respect victim privacy.
-The diocese also attempted to place internal church documents under clergy-penitent privilege and the pontifical secret, going against prior instructions by the Vatican.
+In July 2022, the diocese successfully sought to de-anonymize the Sobczuk victim in court proceedings, going against prior diocesan policy regarding victim privacy.
+The diocese also attempted to place internal church documents under clergy-penitent privilege and the pontifical secret, going against Vatican instructions.